Norwalk, Connecticut: United States Congress

-Norwalk, which lies within Connecticut's 4th congressional district, is represented in the United States Congress by one congressional representative (Democrat Jim Himes) in the United States House of Representatives, and along with the rest of Connecticut, by two U.S. Senators (Democrats Richard Blumenthal and Chris Murphy) in the United States Senate.
+Norwalk lies within Connecticut's 4th congressional district and is represented by Democrat Jim Himes in the United States House of Representatives.
+It is represented by Democrats Richard Blumenthal and Chris Murphy in the United States Senate.

 Education

 Norwalk Public Schools operates public schools, while the community also has various private schools.

 Norwalk was granted a town charter by the Connecticut General Court in 1651.
 On May 29, 1678, town records mention the establishment of community-supported teaching activities with a passage that reads:

 "'At a town meeting... voted and agreed to hier a scole master to teach all the children in ye town to lerne to Rede and write; and that Mr. Cornish shall be hierd for that service and the townsmen are to hier him upon as reasonable terms as they can."

 The school that was established in the 1670s was located near the Ludlow Square area of East Norwalk (near the former Roger Ludlow Junior High School).